-Given that NASA has some of the best and brightest, if they’re saying the universe doesn’t work the way astrologers say it does, I’m inclined to go with NASA.
+Given that NASA has some of the best and brightest, if they’re saying the universe doesn’t work the way astrologers say it does, I’m inclined to believe them.

-If reading your horoscope is amusing or prompts you to do some self-reflection, then hey, why not, but if you’re looking for predictive value, a magic 8-ball is probably just as good.
+If reading your horoscope is amusing or prompts you to do some self-reflection, then hey, why not?
+If you’re looking for predictive value, though, a magic 8-ball is probably just as good.

 - NASA: Constellations and the calendar